testingstories/testingstories/aaronflynn/AARON_FLYNN.md

 A job title shouldn't prevent you from doing a good job.
 Whatever that actually looks like.
 I learned that I want to add value and have real impact.
 How to do that isn't in a job description.
 It's up to us to think and work that out for ourselves.
 It's a bit cliché but "make the job your own".

 ## Author Bio
-Aaron is working with delivery teams at HM Land Registry in Plymouth, UK, where he’s lived the last 5 years.
+Aaron is working with delivery teams at HM Land Registry(HMLR) in Plymouth, UK, where he’s lived the last 5 years.
 Originally from Dublin, he’s worked across the UK and Ireland.
 He’s passionate about communities, accessibility, and technical testing to name a few things.

 He’s a community lead for the HMLR test community, works with other communities at HMLR, spoken at cross government meetups, and is active on [Ministry of Testing]( https://club.ministryoftesting.com).
 He loves collaborating with people to share ideas and experiences.